My80vette/My80vette/README.md

 *   **The AI Podcast - NVIDIA:** Recently, I began listening to the early episodes of "The AI Podcast", made around 2016-2017.
 I was just beginning my engineering journey when we started to see these major advancements in AI.
 It is fun to hear about "groundbreaking" developments in CNNs, Deep Learning, Speech Recognition, etc. that feel so commonplace today.
 *   **Software Engineering Daily:** From time to time, this is a great podcast to get in depth explainations of all the latest tech news.
 It feels like a new AI tool, model, or training method drops every day, this helps separate the hype from the news.
+*   **The TB 12 Method - Tom Brady:** I have become super interested in "the power of the mind" and what we can acomplish when we stop imposing mental barriers on ourselves.
+This is a great mental-tool that helps me relax my brain when I want to step away from code.

 ## 🛠️ Technologies & Tools